microsoft/bobsql/demos/containers/sqlcontainers/readme.md

 7. Now let's dive into one of the containers by running

-sudo docker exec -it sql1 bash
+sudo docker exec -it sql2017cu10 bash

 8. Run ps -axf to see the list of processes.
 Note how few procs are there and how sqlservr has different PIDs

-9. Run cat /proc/meminfo and lscppu to see memory and CPUs within the container.
+9. Run cat /proc/meminfo and lscpu to see memory and CPUs within the container.
 By default each container has access to all memory and CPUs.
+9a.Let's connect to the other container

+/opt/mssql-tools/bin/sqlcmd -Usa -Ssql2
+SELECT @@VERSION
+SELECT @@SERVERNAME

+9b.Go look at what is inside the container by inspecting files and ERRORLOG

 10. Type 'exit' to leave the container